• Skip to primary navigation

 This Hawaiian Mai Tai Recipe is what you might have in mind when you think of that Tiki Cocktail you had the last time you visited Hawaii.

-While this recipe is different than the Original Trader Vics version, this sweet fruity tropical cocktail overtook the world by storm in its popularity.
+While this recipe is different from the Original Trader Vic version, this sweet, fruity tropical cocktail overtook the world in popularity.

 Mai Tai made with pineapple juice and rum.